Statutory right to time off

-If an employee wishes to use some of their annual holiday leave then they must make a proper request to their employer within the specified notice period.
+If an employee wishes to use some of their annual holiday leave, they must make a proper request to their employer within the specified notice period.

-An employee who requests statutory holiday form their employer must give notice according to one of the following:
+An employee who requests statutory holiday from their employer must give notice according to one of the following:

-In the situation whereby an employee fails to give the required notice to their employer the employer is under no obligation to allow them to take the holiday.
+Where an employee fails to give the required notice to their employer the employer is under no obligation to allow them to take the holiday.
 An employer therefore has the right to reject last minute holiday requests from an employee.